9 Years Imprisonment For A Winner Who Claimed £2.5 Million With His Accomplice, Camelot Staffer

 He was also convicted for raping a teenager in the early 1990s that later landed him into prison; this was for seven years.

 District Crown prosecutor Tapashi Nadarajah for the CPS following the verdict said the prosecution investigation used accounts from Mr Knibbs’ friends.
 The evidence from his phone and financial transactions also build the case against Putman.

 It was also backed by the evidence from a document expert who found the difference between the printing of genuine tickets and Putman’s fake ticket.

-Mr. Nadarajah also said: “Edward Putman deceived the National Lottery operators with his ‘winning’ ticket, making him a millionaire, but his tricks unraveled with the painful death of his accomplice who he wasn’t ready to share the money with.”
+Mr Nadarajah also said: “Edward Putman deceived the National Lottery operators with his ‘winning’ ticket, making him a millionaire, but his tricks unravelled with the painful death of his accomplice who he wasn’t ready to share the money with.”